energyquantified/eq-python-client/docs/userguide/period-instances.rst

     <Periodseries: resolution=<Resolution: frequency=NONE, timezone=CET>, curve="DE Nuclear Capacity Available MW REMIT", instance=<Instance: issued="2020-07-13 19:07:48+00:00", tag="fj6UVXudDMsgXhzVIxWuFQ">, begin="2020-01-01 00:00:00+01:00", end="2020-06-01 00:00:00+02:00">]

-The return type from ``load()`` is a :py:class:`~energyquantified.utils.PeriodseriesList`.
+The return type from ``load()`` is a :py:class:`~energyquantified.data.PeriodseriesList`.
 This is a subclass of Python's built-in list with two helpful methods:

- * :py:meth:`~energyquantified.utils.PeriodseriesList.to_timeseries` converts
+ * :py:meth:`~energyquantified.data.PeriodseriesList.to_timeseries` converts
-   the list of :py:meth:`~energyquantified.data.Periodseries` to a :py:class:`~energyquantified.utils.TimeseriesList` of :py:class:`~energyquantified.data.Timeseries`.
+   the list of :py:meth:`~energyquantified.data.Periodseries` to a :py:class:`~energyquantified.data.TimeseriesList` of :py:class:`~energyquantified.data.Timeseries`.
 It requires you to specify a **frequency** for the output time series.

- * :py:meth:`~energyquantified.utils.PeriodseriesList.to_dataframe` converts the
+ * :py:meth:`~energyquantified.data.PeriodseriesList.to_dataframe` converts the
    list of period-bsed series to a ``pandas.DataFrame``.
-Like the :py:meth:`~energyquantified.utils.PeriodseriesList.to_timeseries` method above, it also requires you to specify a **frequency** for the time series in the output data frame.
+Like the :py:meth:`~energyquantified.data.PeriodseriesList.to_timeseries` method above, it also requires you to specify a **frequency** for the time series in the output data frame.